priyanshu-samal/microBazaar/README.md

 ### 💳 Payment Service

 -   **Port:** `3004`
 -   **Description:** This service handles the payment process.
 It integrates with Razorpay to create and verify payments for orders.
-It communicates with the Notification and Seller Dashboard services via RabbitMQ.
+It communicates with the Notification and Seller Dashboard services via RabbitMQ. **Note:** This service currently only publishes a `PAYMENT_COMPLETED` event.
+It does not yet publish `PAYMENT_INITIATED` or `PAYMENT_FAILED` events.
 -   **Key Technologies:** `Node.js`, `Express`, `MongoDB`, `Razorpay`, `axios`, `amqplib`.

 #### API Endpoints